How to create a festive and easy Joy Christmas sign with a cozy Buffalo Check ornament easily with stencils! Perfect for a Christmas porch!

 The wax works as a paint resist.
 As a result, once you paint over the wax, distressing with a light sand will become effortless.

-6. Stencil in the J and Y in black.
+6. Stencil the large letters J and Y in black.

-Using a wide chip brush, I brushed on Fusion Mineral Paint’s Coal Back on the J and Y.
+Because the letters were so large, I bypassed a stencil brush and used a wide chip brush to brush on Fusion Mineral Paint’s Coal Black on the J and Y.

 Adding The Ornament

 7. Since I desired to hang the ornament from the J with the ribbon, positioning needed to be perfect.

 a) Hang the ribbon from Large Ornament Accessories HERE from the middle of the J, then pencil in the bottom curved part.
 Remove the ribbon stencil.

 b) Position the ornament ring ON TOP OF THE CURVED LINE.
 Tape stencil into place.